Prorectorates

 +49 3583 612-3010

-Since December 2017, Prof. Dr. rer. pol.
-Sophia Keil has been Professor of Business Administration, in particular Production Management and Logistics at Zittau/Görlitz University of Applied Sciences.
-From December 2018 until the beginning of May 2020, she was Dean of the Faculty of Business, Economics and Engineering.
-Since March 2020, she has been Vice Rector for Education and International Affairs at Zittau/Görlitz University of Applied Sciences.
+Prof. Dr. rer. pol.
+Sophia Keil has been Professor of Business Administration, in particular Production Management and Logistics at the Zittau/Görlitz University of Applied Sciences since December 2017.
+From December 2018 until the beginning of May 2020, she was Dean of the Faculty of Business Administration and Engineering Management.
+From March 2020 to February 2025, she was Vice Rector for Education and International Affairs at Zittau/Görlitz University of Applied Sciences.

-Her research focuses on the development of approaches for shaping the digital transformation of the economy and society, the development of innovative teaching/learning methods and educational formats for people of all generations and the development of methods for the effective and efficient design of production systems and supply chains.
+Her research focuses on the development of approaches for shaping the digital transformation of the economy and society, the development of innovative teaching/learning methods and educational formats for people of all generations and the development of methods for the effective and efficient design of production systems and supply chains as well as the human-centered design of the working world of the future.

 Photo: Heike Pietschmann